Knowledge base

 - Specify an email address that will receive the emails.

-- Click on the โ button to add the valid email address to the table below.
+- Click the button to add the valid email address to the table below.

 - Delete an address from the table if necessary by clicking on the trash can icon.

-The recipient addresses entered in the table automatically receive an email requesting confirmation of the addition.
+The recipient addresses entered in the table automatically receive an email requesting confirmation of addition.

-- The user must click on the link in the email to confirm the addition.
+- The user must click on the link in the email to validate the addition.

 - As long as the addition is not confirmed, the status Pending will remain displayed next to the destination address (visible if you modify the redirection address - read below).